 After many hours of research over several weeks of comparison and testing, I am confident that the Me4kidz Medibag Family First Aid Kit is the one to buy; it best matches the needs of an everyday user with quality items and is available at a very reasonable price.

-In addition, the Medibag has a child-proof (and yes, sometimes a little adult-proof) hard case with a lot of extra room, making it the only one we tested that gives you the ability to add those extra speciality items your family may need while still keeping everything securely in a single place.
+In addition, the Medibag has a child-proof (and yes, sometimes a little adult-proof) hard case with a lot of extra room, making it the only one we tested that gives you the ability to add those extra specialty items your family may need while still keeping everything securely in a single place.

 There is room for your daughter’s Epi-Pen or your son’s teething gel.
 There is enough room to add the few things the kit doesn’t include that experts (including the CDC) recommend as well, like surgical gloves or possibly a mylar blanket, which some competitors include in their kits but this one does not.
 (You can pick up a 20-pack of mylar blankets for 12 bucks and stash them in your cars, if you want.)

-While many of the items included in this 117-piece kit are bandages, the Medibag makes sure you will have a lot of different types of them, including ones specifically designed for fingertips, small spots, knees and elbows.
+While many of the items included in this 117-piece kit are bandages, the Medibag makes sure you will have a lot of different types of them, including ones specifically designed for fingertips, small spots, knees, and elbows.
 These are kid-friendly bandages with fun prints to help your little one smile after falling down and matching stickers to distract or reward them for being brave.
 In addition to bandages, the Medibag includes an instant cooling pack, burn relief cream, sting relief cream, antibiotic ointment, cotton swabs, hand sanitizer, sting-free alcohol wipes, and gauze pads.
 It comes with an emergency family information label and, as an added bonus, an available free 45-piece refill kit to build up your supplies again when needed.

 The price on the Me4kidz Medibag Family First Aid Kit is great, too.
 At under $15, it’s hard to find such variety for less money.